mjcampagna/webpack-exploration/README.md

 Note the strange enclosure in the HTML `<title>` element.
 This allows us to dynamically pull the app's name from the HtmlWebpackPlugin `title` option in our Webpack configuration file.

-It's also worth nothing that our HTML template does not explicitly include the script file.
+It's also worth noting that our HTML template does not explicitly include the script file.
 Don't worry!
 Webpack will add the script inclusions before the `body` element closes.

 And finally, we are including a `link` element referencing a stylesheet that does not yet exist.
 That's next.